-The definition of trade (distribution in Quebec) includes acts in furtherance of a trade or, in Quebec, in furtherance of a distribution.
-In any particular case, it is a question of legal interpretation whether a step taken by an issuer or other party is an act in furtherance of a trade (distribution in Quebec), and therefore a breach of the CTO.
-Issuers should consult their legal counsel whenever there is doubt as to whether a proposed action is an act in furtherance of a trade (distribution in Quebec).
-An issuer must obtain a partial revocation order before carrying out an act in furtherance of a trade (distribution in Quebec).
+The definition of trade, where applicable, includes acts in furtherance of a trade.
+In any particular case, it is a question of legal interpretation whether a step taken by an issuer or other party is an act in furtherance of a trade, and therefore a breach of the CTO.
+Issuers should consult their legal counsel whenever there is doubt as to whether a proposed action is an act in furtherance of a trade.
+An issuer must obtain a partial revocation order before carrying out an act in furtherance of a trade.